AJWest22/MS3-Submission/README.md

 ### JQUERY Development

 The JQUERY used for this site comes from MaterializeCSS, and is used to add interactivity to the site.
 For example the slider and the carousel.
+The JQUERY can be found on MaterializeCSS site, at the bottom of each module.

 ### Bugs